Underwerse/McDuck/README.md

-# McDuck
+# McDuck statistics
-Java app for Omnia
+### Java app for the colledge Omnia
+---
+This code has been created as the colledge project with education purposes.